Appraising Anthony Bourdain, so often a teller of unappetizing truths

 It was the part that everybody remembered from his first published work, a long essay about the unglamorous and sometimes unsavory work of cooks and dishwashers that ran in The New Yorker in 1999 and that made it almost impossible for waiters to sell seafood between Sunday and Tuesday for at least a decade.

 The advice gave Mr. Bourdain, a journeyman cook and chef nobody had heard of, a new career.
-Before his death on Friday, he was the witty, connected guide who, in memoirs, cookbooks and television shows, would tell you things that others wouldn’t.
+Before his death Friday at age 61, he was the witty, connected guide who, in memoirs, cookbooks and television shows, would tell you things that others wouldn’t.

 In the glossy, cheerful, relentlessly promotional realms of food and travel writing, that left him a fair number of truths he could claim as his own, and he took full advantage of the situation.